 There are two types of object views:

-The custom panel Object View for the same Patient object may only show the demographic and vital information, so when it appears in other applications it provides users with easy access to the most critical data for their workflow.
+The configured panel Object View for the same Patient object may only show the demographic and vital information, so when it appears in other applications it provides users with easy access to the most critical data for their workflow.

 Learn more about object types and the concepts behind Ontology-based data modeling.